Sun & Water Safety Tips for Spring Break & Beyond

-Love Holidays published a guide on vacation and summer safety trends, and so we were inspired to create this list of our own to help parents know how to make this summer both stress-free and fun.
-Sunscreen is a start, and at the top of our list, but here are more tips to prevent burns, injury, and even heat stroke during the warmest months.
+Sunscreen is a start and at the top of our list, but here are more spring break safety tips to prevent burns, injury, and even heat stroke during your trip.

 Anna Solovei/iStock